-Jacks detour to wind up at ZJA was adventurous.
+Jack’s detour to wind up at ZJA was adventurous.
 Initially he was schooled as a draughtsman and painter.
-Subsequently his love for mathematics inspired him to study computer science.
+Later, his love for mathematics inspired him to study computer science.
 After years of working as an editor in feature and documentary film for cinema and television, he met Rein Jansma.
-At ZJA all his knowledge and qualities could come together.
+At ZJA, all his knowledge and qualities could come together.

-Adventure is Jacks thing.
-That goes for hang gliding and surf skiing, but also for what he’s working on now: using his programs to produce engineering innovations for building in relation to light, energy, heat and water.
+Adventure is Jack’s thing.
+That goes for hang gliding and surf skiing, but also for what he’s working on now: using his programs to produce architectural engineering innovations in relation to light, energy, heat, water, and geometry.